-I love Christmas.
-I can rival my 6 year old in the excitement stakes.
-I can never sleep on Christmas Eve, despite the fact that I am a 36 (very nearly 37) year old adult.
-There’s no denying it’s a stressful time of year and to-do lists are never ending, but there is something truly magical about the festive season.
+Christmas is my favourite time of year.
+I can rival my kids in the excitement stakes.
+I can never sleep on Christmas Eve, despite the fact that I am a 38 (very nearly 39) year old adult.
+There is something truly magical about the festive season.
 Christmas lights can bring tears to my eyes (I was a sap before kids, I stood no chance after).
 I love following the traditions of my childhood for my own children, and making new traditions too.

 Here’s how it went down…

 Day One of The Elf on The Shelf